jnozzi/cocoadev.com/markdown/AppWindowBehaviour.md

 ----

-How about returning YES from     -(BOOL)applicationShouldOpenUntitledFile:(General/NSApplication*)application and, if neccesary, implementing     - (BOOL)applicationOpenUntitledFile:(General/NSApplication *)theApplication
+How about returning YES from     -(BOOL)applicationShouldOpenUntitledFile:(NSApplication*)application and, if neccesary, implementing     - (BOOL)applicationOpenUntitledFile:(NSApplication *)theApplication

 ----